 Put an offer on the lot, subject to financing and in certain subdivisions subject to the building scheme.

 Get cost estimates from all the sub trades needed to complete the job.

-- Make sure that you get several quotes from each sub trade, at least 3 or more, stick to REPUTABLE companies and you will be able to ELIMINATE a lot of problems afterwards.
+- Make sure that you get several quotes from each sub-trade, at least 3 or more, stick to REPUTABLE companies and you will be able to ELIMINATE a lot of problems afterward.
 Compare all the quotes to make sure they include the same materials and work, and of course the quality of the material.
 Cheaper is not always better.
 Have the material list checked by someone who knows a little about it.
 Do not be afraid to ask questions.